gavinelder/DEPTool/README.md

 * Linux host (preffered)
 * Python 3.0+ and its Django library
 * Micromdm json located in /PATH/TO/YOUR/DEP-Profile.json
+  * Path to mdmctl .json.
+  * MDMCTL_JSON = os.path.join(BASE_DIR, '/PATH/TO/YOUR/DEP-Profile.json')
-* Database file located in /var/db/deptool/database.sqllite3
+* Database file located in /var/db/deptool/database.sqllite3 or  /PATH/TO/YOUR/database.sqllite3

 Setting up